 - each week, list projects on the weekly calendar and pick one each day

-I’ve given myself a general framework to work within.
 I know that if I start my day on the computer, I will never get anything else done.
 So, I need to set aside blogging time for midday.
-I also know that I am far more productive when I hit the ground running which means chores will be relegated to the mornings.
+I also know that I am far more productive when I hit the ground running, which means chores will be relegated to the mornings.

 If you’ve set a schedule and it isn’t working for you, reevaluate it.

-I just want to leave you with this final thought: your value is not measured by your productivity.
+I’ll leave you with this final thought: your worth is not measured by your productivity.